Hpa An is a little hidden gem located east of Yangon and it’s a MUST see destination on your Myanmar backpacking adventures!

 When I arrived at Sadan Cave I had to pay an entrance fee of 1000 Kyat before making my way down the stairs and into the cave.
 Shoes must also be taken off at the start and appropriate clothing is to be worn to cover your shoulders and knees.

 Sadan Cave is incredibly huge inside and one of the biggest caves I have been in.
-There are a number of monuments at the entrance to Sadar Cave such as a golden stupa, a reclined Buddha, gold monk statues and wall carvings.

 After around 15-minutes of strolling through Sadan Cave, you’ll see the light at the end of the tunnel and emerge at the opposite side of the cave from which you entered.
 On this side of Sadar Cave is a secret lake with a dozen fishing boats and local vendors selling cold drinks and fruits.